 As little as $10 a week is $520 in a year!
 If you can up that amount to $20 per week, you will have saved over a $1,000 in just one year!

-You might want to just start tossing all your change in a jar that is designated for travel!
+You might want to just start tossing all your change in a jar or piggy bank that is designated for travel!
 One year I took small plastic Sunny D bottles and measured how much change there was if I saved only certain coins in each jar.

 Not all travel adventures have to be to exotic destinations or remote locations.
 Sometimes making memories while traveling is more about the time together rather than the destinations.
 Take a look at the top tourists destinations in your own city.
 Have you already visited those places?